koba1996/BFCompilerx86asm/README.md

 If you are not familiar with BF: it is an extremely simple yet turing-complete esoteric programming language.
 You can read about it [here](https://en.wikipedia.org/wiki/Brainfuck).

-The assembly code basically gets a string containing a BF code, and executes it.
-It uses 256 byte cells instead of 30,000, mostly because I did not need 30,000.
-When it comes to reading input with the ',' character, the input can only be one character (0-255), it cannot take numbers like 65, it will be read as '6'.
+The new version works with files as input and output.
+You must provide a code.txt file that contains the BF code, and you can optionally provide an input.txt file that contains inputs.
+When using the read input command, the code will read the input file char by char if provided, otherwise will fail with an error.
+The output will be printed into the output.txt file.
+The file will be overwritten, if already exists.

 Have fun playing with it!